CCL Surgery Post-Op Care: Example Plan for Your Dog’s Recovery after Cruciate Ligament Surgery

 To make sure you never leave a veterinary hospital without the information you need, grab your FREE Veterinary Visit Checklists.

-For many dogs, the best treatment for a ruptured cruciate ligament (ACL/CCL) is surgery.
+The best treatment for a ruptured cruciate ligament (ACL/CCL) for many dogs is surgery.
 When Jasmine had torn hers, I didn’t want to hear this.

 “Knees love being operated on,” said her vet.
 “Well, that may well be,” I thought, “but does the dog love being operated on?”